mvysny/mvysny.github.io/_posts/2023-4-15-golang-sucks.md

 but [kotlin-native on arm64 is severely crippled](../kotlin-native-lessons-learned/).
 So, if I'd target x86 then Kotlin definitely;
 if not, well, I've heard that okio works on arm64 these days...

+I'd definitely go Swift over Go: even though Swift only has reference counting as opposed to full GC, I like Swift's language much more than Go's.

 Also, am I the only one who thinks that the Go mascot looks retarded?